Our technologies make you stand out from the rest.

 Jig quality is crucial for stable production with a high volume.
 AWL jigs guarantee the quality of your end product and flexibility in configuring the welding process.
 Our jigs are suitable for a wide range of joining techniques, from gluing to spot welding.
 We also see a strong increase for laser welding.
 We install them from Germany to South Africa and from China to the United States.
 We guarantee your worldwide productivity by developing high stability and quality jigs.

 Gluing provides a continuous joint between the parts.
 Using glue in the bodywork delivers extra rigidity and crash safety.
 Gluing is the ideal solution for joining different materials, such as steel and aluminum or metal and plastic.
 Gluing is also used for making parts watertight or sealing them, or in supporting these functions.
-This jointing technique is frequently applied in car doors and engine hoods.
+This joining technique is frequently applied in car doors and engine hoods.

 Smart robot application